 The Afghan president Ashraf Ghani has announced that he won’t cooperate with the release of 5000 Taliban prisoners as stipulated in the US-Taliban agreement.
-Afghan Eye spoke to prominent Afghan writer and political commentator Wahed Faqiri to comment on president Ashraf Ghani’s approach towards peace.
+The Afghan Eye spoke to prominent Afghan writer and political commentator Wahed Faqiri to comment on president Ashraf Ghani’s approach towards peace.

 The Afghan peace process has reached a historic momentum yesterday.
 The United States and the Taliban movement have finally signed an agreement in order to bring peace after almost two decades of war.
 The agreement was signed yesterday in Doha by US special representative for Afghan Peace, Zalmay Khalilzad and Taliban movement’s deputy leader Mullah Abdul Ghani Bradar Akhund.
 According to the document, the US troops will gradually pull out of Afghanistan in the next 14 months.

 The next step in the Afghan peace process is the release of more than 5000 Taliban prisoners and the start of intra-Afghan talks.
 However, Ashraf Ghani has refused the release of prisoners.
 During a press conference earlier today, Ashraf Ghani said that the Taliban may discuss release of prisoners during intra-Afghan talks, however he won’t allow any release of prisoners immediately, the 10th March being the deadline, as required by the agreement signed in Doha yesterday.